Terry Jenkins: Darts career

 It is a common myth that Jenkins is one of only a few people to exclusively play in the Professional Darts Corporation (PDC) when, in fact, Jenkins played in the British Darts Organisation (BDO) before, playing various opens from the early 1990s, and even reaching the quarter-finals of the World Masters in 2003.
 Jenkins began to climb up the Professional Darts Corporation world rankings during 2005 by producing good performances in the tour events, which are played away from the television cameras.
 He won the Primus Masters in 2005 and added the Antwerp Open and the Open Hotel Zwartwater titles in 2006.
 Jenkins also played in several BDO events in the early stages of his career, including the Winmau World Masters where he once eliminated Tony O'Shea in the non-televised stages of the tournament.
-He is also often in attendance for the BDO World Championship, although he has never played in the competition.
+He was also often in attendance for the BDO World Championship, although he never played in the competition.

 In October 2006, he started to reproduce this form in front of the cameras by reaching the quarter-finals of the 2006 Las Vegas Desert Classic and the final of the 2006 World Grand Prix in Dublin, Ireland.
 Despite losing the final to Phil Taylor, he had just managed to achieve enough ranking points to reach sixth place in the world rankings and secured a place in the lucrative 2007 Premier League.